Alpalga/Zonation/README.md

-# RStudio project describing the data processing of the Alpalga Zonation manuscript
+# RStudio project describing the data processing for the Alpalga Zonation manuscript

 An overview of the data, scripts, and results can be consulted at the following address